 At AZ Family Dentistry, prevention is one of our top priorities.
 In addition to regular cleanings and check-ups, we can also recommend a number of services and products to help you keep your teeth healthy and avoid a number of common dental problems, including decay.

-One of the services we offer that is highly effective in helping avoid cavities in both kids and adults is dental sealants.
+One of the services we offer that are highly effective in helping avoid cavities in both kids and adults is dental sealants.
 Thanks to sealants, many of our patients have fewer cavities.
 By opting for sealants now, you may be saving yourself the future discomfort and costs of treating decay.